Buying A House Sight Unseen: A Complete Guide

-The past year has brought a boom in the housing market.
-Economists predict that this trend will continue through 2021.
-Quarantine has caused millions of Americans to rethink their living situations.
-Lockdowns encouraged occupants of major cities to seek housing that is spacious and located in suburban areas that are not as crowded.
-The current supply of homes is not sufficient for the demand, and new construction cannot keep up.
+Since the start of the COVID-19 pandemic, millions of Americans have had to rethink their living situations.
+Lockdowns encouraged some occupants of major cities to seek housing that is spacious and located in areas that are not as crowded.
+The current supply of homes is not sufficient for demand, and new construction cannot keep up.
 This is urging home buyers to waste little time on closing, or e-closing.
-In fact, according to a Zillow survey, 36% of Americans would be more likely to try to buy a home completely online during the outbreak.
+In fact, according to a past Zillow survey, 36% of Americans would be more likely to try to buy a home completely online during the outbreak.

 Buying a house sight unseen was once a jaw-dropper.
 Today, remote home buying has become more common.
 We have the complete guide to regret-free homeownership.

 What To Consider Before Buying A Home Sight Unseen